Timilof/real-time-web-1920/README.md

 If you were to look in the code you'd see a lot of repetition which I know is bad... sorry.

 ## Data life cycle
-Here's a small visualisation of the data life cycle, showing which data is available where and where the data changes/is manipulated.
+Here's a small visualisation of the data life cycle, showing where data is available and where the data changes/is manipulated.
 ![book app](https://i.imgur.com/LUkvP18.png "application go brr")

 Data being manipulated: